d-ries/linux-essentials/13_Logging/01_course.md

 Dec  9 22:43:37 linux-ess gnome-session-binary[1106]: GLib-GIO-CRITICAL: g_bus_get_sync: assertion 'error == NULL || *error == NULL' failed
 ```

 As you can see, to use this effectively it helps that you have some idea what you are searching for.
-If you don't know the keywords the message you are looking for contains it is hard to use `grep` effectively.
-Journald advanced filtering makes it easier to find relevant events when you don't.
+If you don't know what to search for it is hard to use `grep` effectively.
+Journald advanced filtering makes it easier to find relevant events when you don't know the right keywords to search for.

-?> <i class="fa-solid fa-circle-info"></i> The specific name for the log files is determined by the Linux distribution.
-On a lot distributions the /var/log/syslog log will for example be called /var/log/messages
+?> <i class="fa-solid fa-circle-info"></i> The specific names of the log files are determined by the Linux distribution.
+On a lot of distributions (of the redhat family) the /var/log/syslog file will for example be called /var/log/messages

 ### Rsyslog configuration

  In `/etc/rsyslog.conf` you'll find the default configuration of the rsyslog-service.
 Among other settings it includes the default file permissions for the log-files.
-But the part I want to draw attention to are the last few lines.
+But the part we want to draw attention to are the last few lines.

  ```bash
 #